CianMRoche/AstroWiki/Stars/Stellar classes.md

 ## White dwarf
 AKA "degenerate dwarf".
 A stellar remnant composed mostly of electron-degenerate matter.
-White dwarfs are thought to be the final evolutionary state of all stars whose mass is not high enough to become a neutron star, ie stars with $M\lesssim 8\,M_\odot$.
+White dwarfs are thought to be the final evolutionary state of all stars whose mass is not high enough to become a neutron star, ie stars with $M\lesssim 8\,M_\odot$ who cant fuse carbons together and so cool down over time.
 It is effectively the exposed core of a star on the asymptotic giant branch (AGB).
 Supported by electron degeneracy pressure (in contrast to the neutron degeneracy pressure of [[Neutron stars#Neutron stars|neutron stars]]).

 - See final states of stars of different masses in [[Compact objects - Questions#40|Q40]].
 - In stars $\gtrsim 0.8\,M_\odot$, $\rm{He}$ fuses via the triple-$\alpha$ process into $\rm{C}$ and $\rm{O}$ and so WDs are thought to consist largely of carbon and oxygen.